kaalam/document.source/jazz_reference/pages/vision_blocks_containers.md

 * Http **mime types**.
 How should a browser treat this thing?
 What is the language of the content? ...
 * **File system** attributes.
 E.g., what software can compress/decompress this.
 * **Media** attributes.
 This is a compressed video of: running time, x, y, codec, ...
-* **Jazz classes**.
-Last but not least: Functions are blocks, classes are blocks, more on that in a moment.
+* **Jazz fields**.
+Last but not least: Functions are blocks, fields are blocks, ...
+More on that on the next page.

 {% include note.html content="Since any resource is a `Block` and blocks can have urls.
 A Jazz server is the only http server you need to support any web technology, from static webpages to Typescript and JS frameworks such as Angular and Ionic." %}
-{% include tip.html content="For the final user, Jazz is a website or mobile app that does \"AI magic\"." %}
+{% include tip.html content="For the final user, Jazz is a website or mobile app that does \"AI Magic\"." %}

 ### A Block has an owner